Guide To Santa Barbara, California: Spanish Revival, Home Inspiration, & Where To Visit

 Santa Barbara Style Aka Spanish Revival

-I’m not going to pretend that I know all the history of Santa Barbara, only because every time I talk to someone from there I learn more.
-For a city that’s been around only about 250 years (obviously the land and indigenous people go back way further) it’s incredible how much history and culture is packed into this place but for me it all comes back to the Spanish Revival architecture (or Santa Barbara Style) that you see everywhere.
+II’m not going to pretend that I know all the history of Santa Barbara, only because every time I talk to someone from there I learn more.
+For a city that’s been around only about 250 years (obviously the land and indigenous people go back way further), it’s incredible how much history and culture is packed into this place but for me, it all comes back to the Spanish Revival architecture (or Santa Barbara Style) that you see everywhere—and that inspires every piece of my Santa Barbara home decor collection.

-Throughout the city you’ll see red tile roofs and white stucco buildings and tiles that will have you dreaming of lands afar.
-This ode to their Spanish roots continues to live on almost 100 years after that earthquake and is shared in so many special history places within Santa Barbara.
+Throughout the city, you’ll see red tile roofs and white stucco buildings and tiles that will have you dreaming of lands afar.
+This ode to their Spanish roots continues to live on almost 100 years after that earthquake and is shared in so many special historical places within Santa Barbara—and throughout my Spanish Revival inspired wallpaper (availble in multiple color ways).

 Casa Del Herrero